7sferry/gatsby-plugin-google-analytics-data-reporting-api/README.md

 This is Reporting API plugin to get your page views count from Google Analytics Data API (GA4).
 I used to use "https://www.gatsbyjs.com/plugins/gatsby-plugin-google-analytics-reporter" for my blog, but it's only support Universal Analytics v4.
-Since Universal Analytics would be deprecated soon, and I didn't found the replacement for this plugin yet, I decide to create one.
+Since Universal Analytics would be deprecated soon, and I didn't found the replacement for GA4 yet, so I decide to create one.

 ## How to install